 When does lawn mowing season start and stop?

-Our mowing service start and end dates are largely subject to the prevailing weather in Edmonton, but typically run from mid-May to mid-October.
+Our mowing service start and end dates are largely subject to the prevailing weather in Edmonton, but typically run from mid-May to the end of October.

 Mulched versus bagged clippings?